 Halo: Reach: Go look up any gameplay video of your Spartan allies on Youtube.
 Note how much are of them betraying the player.
 Case in point, Emile seems to believe his shotgun is a sniper rifle, Jun constantly snipes the player through several enemies, Carter repeatedly Armor Locks rather than fighting, and Kat...
 Kat can't drive.

-Arcanum, where there is NO WAY to get your NPC followers to retreat.
+Arcanum: Of Steamworks & Magick Obscura, where there is no way to get your NPC followers to retreat.
 Even as they whine about being on the verge of death or even begging for retreat, they'll stand there and keep bashing on the enemy until they bite it.
 At least Fallout's NPCs would stop fighting and follow you if you ran far enough.

 And if given any consumables such as healing items, they'll gulp them as soon as anyone takes as much as a scratch.